 When the nature of work transformed, employees needed more creative environments where collaboration and innovation could thrive.
 When you’re spending hours every day in an office, you need comfort, stimulation and engagement.
 The design and furniture of that space can either help or hurt.
 With the right workplace design, performance and satisfaction increases and workers prosper.
 The new office emphasizes posture, materiality, layout and nature.

 For example, a study in Europe revolving around adding biophilic elements to the workplace found that 88 percent of workers said their sense of wellbeing improved because of these elements.
 According to the same Human Spaces report, European workers had a 13 percent increase in wellbeing in spaces with biophilia.

 What can you do to bring biophilic design to your space?

 - Offer access to natural light with wide windows.

 - Use texture and patterns that are inspired by nature in your wall decor and materiality.

 - Furnish your office with wooden tables or chairs.

 - Create an organic, earthy color palette with browns, taupes and greens.

-- Bring small plants inside as table pieces or accessories.
+- Bring desk plants inside as table pieces or accessories.